AlexStotch/git-pr/README.md

 # git-pr

-Prepares a merge request description, with link to Shortcut card and current branch commit list.
+Prepares a merge request description, with a link to Shortcut card and current branch commits list.

-**Table des contents**
+**Table of contents**
 1. [Commands](#commands)
    - [Description](#description)
    - [Status](#status)